 Accessing the Zero Trust Network securely

 The zero trust network (ZTP) is a concept that Facebook developed.
 Therefore, it’s used by Facebook-owned organizations like Facebook, Instagram, and WhatsApp.
 The ZTP is an approach to network design that focuses on Centralized Trust and offers decentralized trust through a decentralized network.
 The ZTP infrastructure consists of a blockchain, a messaging system, and a user management system.
 The blockchain is the foundation for trust in the network.
 Users sign and verify their identity by digitally signing and verifying their public key.
 This public key is then used to verify the person’s identity to whom it’s being sent.
-The messaging system is where people can engage in secure communications.
+The BSV blockchain system is where people can engage in secure communications.
 Users can securely and privately send messages to and receive messages from others.
 However, users also can chat with others on the network in a public chat facility.

 Dealing with compromised devices